Within Temptation: Formation

 Long-term partners Robert Westerholt (guitar) and Sharon den Adel (vocals) began the band in 1996, after Westerholt left his previous band, The Circle.
-The Circle renamed themselves "Voyage" and released an album called Embrace, including a song featuring den Adel.
-Soon after that release the band broke up.
+The Circle renamed themselves Voyage and released an album called Embrace, including a song featuring den Adel.
+Soon after that release, the band broke up.

-Westerholt then joined with den Adel in forming a doom metal band called "The Portal", including former The Circle band members Jeroen van Veen on bass guitar and Michiel Papenhove on guitar, as well as Martijn Westerholt on the keyboard and Dennis Leeflang on drums (later replaced by Ivar de Graaf).
-However, they renamed themselves "Within Temptation", before they started recording their demo, Enter.
-The Enter demo contained some songs that would later be released in their first album.
+Westerholt then joined with den Adel in forming a doom metal band called The Portal, including former The Circle band members Jeroen van Veen on bass guitar and Michiel Papenhove on guitar, as well as Martijn Westerholt on the keyboard and Dennis Leeflang on drums (later replaced by Ivar de Graaf).
+However, they renamed themselves Within Temptation, before they recorded their demo, Enter.
+The Enter demo contained some songs that would later be released on their first album.
 They were offered a recording contract and signed to DSFA Records later that year, beginning work on their first album.

 Enter and first national tour (1997–1999)

 Enter, the debut album, was released in 1997.
-The album was well received and the band embarked on a four gig tour across the country, after which they performed at the Dynamo Open Air festival in Eindhoven.
-The band rounded out 1997 by embarking on their first international tour, of Germany and Austria.
-Also subsequently Ivar de Graaf left the band and was replaced by Ciro Palma.
+The album was well received and the band embarked on a four-gig tour across the country, after which they performed at the Dynamo Open Air festival in Eindhoven.
+The band rounded out 1997 by embarking on their first international tour of Germany and Austria.
+Also, subsequently Ivar de Graaf left the band and was replaced by Ciro Palma.

 The sound of Enter, whilst melodic, was doomily paced, and influenced by gothic doom metal, heavily reliant on slow keyboards and drums and repetitive guitar riffs.
 Also prominent on this album are death grunts by Robert Westerholt and George Oosthoek, ex-member of Orphanage.

 In 1998 the band continued to tour – their profile had elevated them to the main stage at Dynamo for the 1998 event.
 However, Within Temptation had released no new material (and did not have plans for a second album at this point), to which end they elected to release an EP, The Dance, with three songs (plus two remixes) that would further mature the sound from Enter.

-Finally taking a break from touring, 1999 was largely a sabbatical year for the band.
+The band was largely on sabbatical for 1999.
 They took the opportunity to construct their own studio, as well as returning to personal pursuits, with plans to return to the fold the next year.